AlexGalays/collection-js/README.md

 <a name="array-api"></a>
 ## Array

 An Array instance can be temporarily augmented (A la underscore) with all methods from [Iterable](#iterable-api) and [Sequence](#sequence-api).
 The Iterable/Sequence API remains the same except that when an Iterable/Sequence would have been returned, an Array is returned instead.
 This makes chaining impossible.

-This can be useful as a one-off when using a List over an Array is not wanted.
+Wrapping an Array can be useful as a one-off when using a List over an Array is not wanted.

 Examples:
 ```javascript